charlestontechnology/people/README.md

 # Charleston Tech People

-Are you a chstech profressional and a github user?
+Are you a chstech professional and a github user?

 Add you username to this readme and submit a pull request: